 12 NCAC 09B .0104 MEDICAL EXAMINATION

-(a) Each applicant for employment as a criminal justice officer shall complete the Commission's Medical History Statement Form within one year prior to employment by the employing agency and shall be examined by either a physician or surgeon licensed to practice medicine in North Carolina or by a physician or surgeon authorized to practice medicine in accordance with the rules and regulations of the United States Armed Forces to help determine the applicant's fitness in carrying out the physical requirements of the criminal justice officer position.
+(a) Each applicant for certification or enrollment in a basic law enforcement training course shall complete, sign, and date the Commission's Medical History Statement Form (F-1) and shall be examined by either a surgeon, physician, physician assistant, or nurse practitioner who is licensed to practice in North Carolina or authorized to practice medicine in the United States Armed Forces, as outlined in 10 U.S. Code 1094, to help determine his or her fitness to carry out the physical requirements of the . position of law enforcement officer.

-(b) The examining physician shall record the results of the examination on the Commission's Medical Examination Report Form and shall record any evidence of past or present defects, diseases, injuries, operations.
+(d) The examining physician, surgeon, physician's assistant, nurse practitioner, shall record the results of the examination on the Medical Examination Report Form (F-2) and shall sign and date the form.